 The exact benefit amount a family will receive each month will depend on their household income, size and resources.
 Families can receive these benefits for up to 60 months throughout their lifetime.

-Learn more information about TANF and benefits in the U.S. Virgin Islands here.
+How to Qualify for TANF in the U.S. Virgin Islands

 To qualify for TANF in the Virgin Islands, you must meet the following requirements: